 This play chronicles the remarkable thirty-year friendship between two of the most celebrated and honored American poets of the 20th century: Elizabeth Bishop and Robert Lowell.
 Dear Elizabeth is a lyrical portrait of two lives that unfold in letters.

 World Premiere: By Sarah Ruhl, Directed by Les Waters

 Set: Adam Rigg; Costumes: Maria Hooper; Lights: Russell Champa; Sound: Bray Poor

 Performed at the Yale Repertory Theater, New Haven, Connecticut in December 2012, and at Berkeley Repertory Theater, California in May 2013

 The Strange Tale of Pigeons comes from the collection of 18th century Chinese supernatural folk tales, The Strange Tales of Liaozhai, compiled by scholar Pu Songling.
-This story is depicted through hand-painted projections created on a Buddha Board with accompaniment of an original score by composer/musician Jane Wang performed on two toy pianos; narration by Richard Chang.
+This story is depicted through hand-painted animations created on a Buddha Board, projected onto four tall, scroll-like screens, with accompaniment of an original score by composer/musician Jane Wang performed on two toy pianos; narration by Richard Chang.
 The work was staged alongside Hanne Tierney's several hundred feet of Chinese silks, bamboo poles and lanterns performing the story of Yingning.